 Enya (1987)

-Enya (later re-released as The Celts in 1992) is the first album by Enya, released in 1987.
+Enya is the first album by Enya, released in 1987.
 It features music written and recorded for the soundtrack of the 1986 documentary television series by BBC, The Celts.
+It was reissued and remastered in 1992 as The Celts.

 Recorded in 1986, it was not released until 1987, when the series was first broadcast.
 The album was first released in the UK by the BBC on their own label, and later issued in North America by Atlantic Records.